FThompson/FormPersistence.js/README.md

 };
 ```

+#### Custom Value Functions Example

-For example, you might have a post submission form that takes a title, a post body, and a set of tags describing the post.
+Consider a post submission form that takes a title, a post body, and a set of tags describing the post.

 ```html
 <form id='create-post'>